Asian shares jump on US Fed's rate cut bandwagon | New Country 923

 Australia’s economy expanded at a 1.8% annual rate, 0.4% quarterly, in the first quarter, as the doldrums in trade and the housing market were offset by large inventories, the government reported Wednesday.

+The World Bank said it expects the world economy to expand at a 2.6% pace this year, the slowest growth since 2016 and below its 2.9% forecast made in January.

+“We are not pushing the panic button yet,” said Ayhan Kose, a World Bank economist.
+But he said the anti-poverty agency foresees a potentially deeper slowdown if trade hostilities persist.

-But the biggest lift for regional markets came from Fed Chairman Jerome Powell’s comment that the central bank was “closely monitoring” trade developments and would “act as appropriate” to sustain the U.S. economic expansion.
+The biggest lift for regional markets came from Fed Chairman Jerome Powell’s comment Tuesday that the central bank was “closely monitoring” trade developments and would “act as appropriate” to sustain the U.S. economic expansion.

 Investors read his remarks as a signal that the Fed will likely cut interest rates later this year.